Our research is editorially independent but we may earn a commission for purchases made through our links.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 Built in 1563, not much has changed over the years at Ross Castle, though it’s had the occasional remodel, with the latest thanks to host Jackie Moeran who arrived in 2015, using her interior design background to give it a good polishing while keeping the integrity of the castle and its history intact.

-Something that hasn’t changed at all, are the numerous bizarre experiences that have been reported by guests and staffs alike.
+One thing that hasn’t changed at all is the numerous bizarre experiences that have been reported by guests and staff alike.
 Ross Castle is often referred to as a ghost hunter’s paradise.